Code of Conduct:

 - Violent, assaultive, intimidating, or offensive behavior will not be tolerated.
 There is absolutely zero tolerance for violence or assault against any person attending, participating, or otherwise connected to the event.
 Persons violating this provision shall be immediately banned from the event, have any points or titles stricken, and be subject to suspension or permanent expulsion from IJSBA future sanctioned activities.

 - While there is no admission fee, the event remains a private event.
 Permission to attend, view, or participate in the event is revocable at any time for any or no reason.
 The event is an expression of the creative efforts of the IJSBA.
 The IJSBA retains all copyrights and other intellectual properties associated with the event.
 This event is not a public event.
-Images or footage of this event may not be used to publicize or portray other events without the express written permission of IJSBA.
 The invitation to attend this event is expressly conditioned upon the agreement to comply with this code of conduct.

 - Expressions of national identity, nationalism, or religious affiliation are allowed to the extent that they do not disparage the identities and beliefs of others.
 Expressions of political positions or affiliations are not permitted.
 While these policies are largely directed to decals and banners that might be found on PWC or in the pits or vendor booths, the IJSBA may enforce these policies without limitation in order to preserve the integrity of the event.